Magnus Stenbock: Campaign in Denmark and the Baltics

-The Great Northern War began on 12 February 1700, when the King of Poland and Elector of Saxony, August II, crossed the Daugava river with his Saxon troops and besieged the city of Riga in Swedish Livonia.
+The Great Northern War began on 12 February 1700, when the King of Poland and Elector of Saxony, August II, besieged the city of Riga in Swedish Livonia.
 Simultaneously, King Frederick IV of Denmark ordered his Danish troops to invade Holstein-Gottorp.
 Russia entered the war on August the same year, and on September, Russian troops under Tsar Peter I invaded Swedish Ingria and besieged the outpost of Narva in Estonia.

 Stenbock was ordered to immediately join his regiment that was marching towards Scania.
 He arranged field equipment in Stockholm and joined his regiment in Köping.
 Stenbock bid farewell to his family in Växjö, and his regiment arrived at Landskrona in July to await embarkation for further transport to Zealand.
 On 25 July Swedish troops led by the King landed at Humlebæk, where the Danish defenders were quickly routed, and the Swedes established a bridgehead on Zealand.
 Two weeks after the landing, Stenbock and the Dalarna Regiment arrived on Zealand, strengthening the Swedish force there to about 10,000 men.
 This forced Frederick IV to withdraw from the war on 8 August 1700 with the treaty of Traventhal.
 Stenbock and his regiment were shipped back to Scania in late August.

-In early October, Stenbock sailed with the Dalarna Regiment to Pernau, and joined Charles XII and the Swedish main army on the march towards Narva.
-On 20 November, the Swedish main army arrived at the outskirts of Narva.
-Through reconnaissance the Swedes learned that the Russians, who were about 30,000 strong including thousands of camp followers, had built a fortification system that stretched in a semicircle between the north and south sides of the city.
+In early October, Stenbock sailed with the Dalarna Regiment to Pernau, and joined Charles XII and the Swedish main army marching towards Narva.
+On 20 November, the Swedish army arrived at the outskirts of Narva.
+Through reconnaissance the Swedes learned that the Russians, who were about 30,000 strong including thousands of camp followers, had built a fortification system in a semicircle between the north and south sides of the city.
 Lieutenant general Carl Gustav Rehnskiöld took command of the army.
 He drafted a battle plan where two Swedish columns would attack and break through the fortification line, and each column would then move to the south and north along the line and roll up the Russian defense so that the Russian army would be trapped in two pockets against the Narva River.
 Rehnskiöld himself commanded the left column while General Otto Vellingk commanded the right column.
 Within Rehnskiöld's column, Stenbock was appointed to command an advance guard of 516 men, consisting of about fifty grenadiers, a battalion of dalcarlians (soldiers of the Dalarna Regiment) and a supporting battalion from a Finnish regiment.
 Stenbock and his troops spearheaded the first wave of Swedish attacks.